The blogosphere

 5 Medium

 Pretty blogs.
 The aesthetic is not mine, and I am irritated by their nagging to register in order to read articles.
-The community reading features are nice, and they go a lot of market share for a while there.
+The community reading features are nice, and they achieved a lot of market share for a while there.
+I think they have been surpassed by Substack though.

 6 Wix